 Benefit of Gold Bond To the Government:

-The government would be very happy if it can borrow money at a low-interest rate.
+Nowadays, many people tend to invest in real gold by seeking out options to buy real gold online.
+Gold investment is a worthwhile investment that can yield great returns in the future.
+With companies like Nuggets By Grant and similar ones making the whole process easier, it is no wonder the public is attracted to them.
+The government, meanwhile, would be very happy with a low-interest rate on borrowing.
 It can save much if someone gives money to the government at the rate of 2.75%.
 People prefer to put money in bank FD instead of lending to the government at such a low-interest rate.
 But, the sovereign gold bond challenge this logic.

 - People already invest in the physical gold considering it a safe and sound investment.